razor-1/apns-clerk/docs/intro.rst

     # feedback needs no persistent connections.
     con = Session().new_connection("feedback_sandbox", cert_file="sandbox.pem")
-    srv = APNs(con)
+    service = APNs(con)

     try:
-        # on any IO failure after successfull connection this generator
+        # on any IO failure after successful connection this generator
         # will simply stop iterating. you will pick the rest of the tokens
         # during next feedback session.
         for token, when in service.feedback():